brunorijsman/rift-python/doc/deviations.md

 The ChangeLocalConfiguredLevel is pushed whenever the conifigured level is changed.
 The action is store_level which also updates the leaf flags and the superspine flag.

+**PRZ 8/18 Comment: All fine as long behavior is equivalent to FSM.
+Superspine flag will become prominent with the new sections on partitioned fabric.**

 ## Use real ZTP hold down timer

 The ZTP FSM uses a hold down timer to manage the time spent in state HoldingDown.
 There is a ShortTic event that is generated at fixed intervals.
 The timer is implemented "manually" by counting the number of ShortTic events, and when a threshold is reached, a HoldDownExpired event is generated.
 I call this a "manual" implementation of a timer.